Presented by HackGT

 Who can attend?

-High school students from all school districts are welcome to register for the event!
+High school students from all across Georgia are welcome to register.

 Where is Catalyst?